tradu0606/project4-front-end/README.md

 ### Subject

-This visualization shows the difference between fossil CO2 emissions by country starting 1990 till 2016.
+This Globe Chart and Bubble Chart visualization shows the difference between fossil CO2 emissions by country starting 1990 till 2016.
 Line Chart shows changes in CO2 emissions over the years and population growth rate from 1990 till 2016.

 ### Data